On Saturday, March 13, 2010 2:55 PM, "Stephen Williamson" wrote:

 Ok, here's a brief account.

-After many years of using letters of credit (or "flying money"), the S’ung dynasty was the first to issue true paper money in 1023, and it did so at first cautiously, issuing small amounts, used in a limited area, and good for a specific time period.
-The notes would be redeemed after three year’s service, to be replaced by new notes for a 3% service charge, a neat way for the government to make money.
+After many years of using letters of credit (or "flying money"), the S'ung dynasty was the first to issue true paper money in 1023, and it did so at first cautiously, issuing small amounts, used in a limited area, and good for a specific time period.
+The notes would be redeemed after three year's service, to be replaced by new notes that included a 3% service charge, a neat way for the government to make money.

 The abuses started immediately.
 Though the notes were valued at a certain exchange rate for gold, silver, or silk, in practice convertibility was never allowed.
 Then, the notes were not retired as they printed many more of them.
 The government made several attempts to support the paper by demanding taxes partly in currency and making other laws, but the damage had been done, and the notes fell out of favour.